Revealed: Disabilities Ministry shake-up coming today as report finds 'no controls' on spending

+Wevers concluded the ministry’s establishment was “rushed” and that it was “ill-prepared” for the crucial job of commissioning services for people with disabilities.

-Disability Issues Minister Louise Upston is expected to announce changes today that respond to the review.
-These are expected to include a radical reshaping of Whaikaha.
+Upston’s changes are expected to include a radical reshaping of Whaikaha.
 Currently, Whaikaha commissions disability support services from third-party providers.
 This role will be split from Whaikaha and given to the Ministry of Social Development (MSD), leaving it focused on an advocacy role.

 This action was not recommended by the review, which recommended strengthening the existing arrangements with the MSD.